 Management has identified certain accounting policies in the notes to its financial statements as being critical because they require management's judgment to ascertain the valuations of assets, liabilities, commitments and contingencies.
-See Note 1 to the 2023 Financial Statements.
+See Note 1 to the 2024 Financial Statements.
 These judgments include, for example, the non-consolidation of Gamla Livförsäkringsaktiebolaget SEB Trygg Liv ("Gamla Liv") into the life insurance operations of the Group.
-As of 1st January, 2018, SEB applies IFRS 9 Financial Instruments for calculating expected loss.
+SEB applies IFRS 9 Financial Instruments for calculating expected loss.
 When calculating expected credit loss there are a number of key concepts that require a high level of judgment.
 Estimating expected credit loss is, by its very nature, uncertain and the accuracy of these estimates depends on many factors, including macro-economic forecasts, and involves complex modelling and judgments.
-The assessment of significant increase in credit risk is a new concept under IFRS 9 and requires significant judgment.
-SEB uses both models and internal expert credit judgement in order to determine expected credit losses.
+The assessment of significant increase in credit risk was introduced under IFRS 9 and requires significant judgment.
+SEB uses both models and internal expert credit judgment in order to determine expected credit losses.
 The degree of judgment that is required to estimate expected credit losses depends on the outcome from calculations, materiality and the availability of detailed information.